rebcabin/ClojureProjects002/asr/README.md

 ### Handwritten Specs

-We write some specs by hand: committed specs in `specs.cls` and experimental specs in `core.clj`.
+We write some specs by hand in `base_specs.clj` and `specs.clj`.
 We occasionally backpatch some autospecs.
-Here is an example, handwritten spec for
+Here is an example, hand-written spec for identifiers:
-identifiers:

 ```clojure
 (let [alpha-re #"[a-zA-Z]"  ;; The famous "let over lambda."